-The new 64-bit IRIX operating system is based on UNIX System V, Release 4 technology, distributed software.
-IRIX supports modular computing, providing availability and throughput on small, one-to-four processor systems and scalability, performance, resilience, and throughput on large systems with tens or hundreds of processors and hundreds of gigabytes of memory.
+The new 64-bit IRIX operating system is based on UNIX System V, Release 4, distributed software technology.
+IRIX supports modular computing, providing availability and throughput on small, one-to-four processor systems.
+It also supports scalability, performance, resilience, and throughput on large systems with tens or hundreds of processors and hundreds of gigabytes of memory.